 Federal Residential Renewable Energy Tax Credit

-- Tax Exemptions: Your solar panels could qualify for exemptions on both sales and property tax.
-Sales tax exemptions come into effect at the time of purchase.
-Property tax exemptions let you exclude the value that solar panels add when you are calculating property taxes on your home.
+- Tax Exemptions: Your solar panels might qualify for exemptions on both sales and property tax.
+Sales tax exemptions are applied at the time of purchase.
+Property tax exemptions allow you to exclude the value added by your solar panels when calculating property taxes on your house.

-- Solar Renewable Energy Certificate (SREC): SRECs and similar performance-based incentives are normally handled at the state level.
-Once your solar panel system meets a predetermined threshold (generally a small amount of energy production), you can receive SRECs that can be sold to your utility company or other buyers.
-The money you make from the sale is usually considered part of your taxable income.
+- Solar Renewable Energy Certificate (SREC): SRECs and similar performance-based incentives are usually handled by your state government.
+Once your solar system meets a certain threshold (generally a small amount of energy production), you are eligible to receive SRECs that can be sold to your utility company or other buyers.
+The money you make is generally considered part of your taxable income.

 Federal Solar Incentives

-Federal solar incentives are likely the first thing that comes to mind when thinking about solar incentives.
-The Federal Solar Investment Tax Credit, or ITC, is the most well-known federal solar incentive.
-The ITC provides you with a tax credit for a set percentage of your solar system's cost.
+Federal solar incentives are likely to be the first thing that you think of when thinking about solar incentives.
+It's likely that you've heard of the Federal Solar Investment Tax Credit, or ITC.
+This is a tax credit that reduces your taxes by a certain percentage of the money you spend on your solar system.

-The ITC applies towards solar systems installed after January 1, 2006 and allows you to deduct from your taxes a percentage of the total cost of solar panels, accessories, equipment and labor.
-This credit can be claimed on a solar panel system installed on a primary or secondary residence in the United States that you own.
-The original claim amount was 30% of the total cost, although depending on when the project was completed, your credit may range from 26-30%.
-There is no maximum claim amount.
+The ITC covers solar systems installed after January 1, 2006 and under this program you can deduct from your taxes a percentage of the total cost of solar panels, accessories, labor and equipment.
+You can claim this credit for solar panels installed on a primary or secondary residence in the United States that you own.
+Originally, you could claim 30% of the total cost, although the amount you can claim may range between 26-30%.
+There is no maximum amount you can claim.

 Click here to learn more about the new Inflation Reduction Act.
-To best understand how the new Clean Energy Credit applies to you, talk to your local Crete solar installers.
+Your local Crete solar panel installation expert is the best person to answer your questions regarding the new Clean Energy Credit and how it applies to you.

 State & Local Solar Incentives